bocherry/MongoDB_CodeSmells_Catalog_Appendix/readme.md

 # A Multivocal Mapping Study of MongoDB Smells

-Online appendix of the paper "A Multivocal Mapping Study of MongoDB Smells" submitted to the Research Track of [SCAM 2023](https://www.ieee-scam.org/2023/#cfpresearchtrack).
+Online appendix of the paper "A Multivocal Mapping Study of MongoDB Smells" submitted to the Research Track of [SANER 2024](https://conf.researchr.org/home/saner-2024).

 # MongoDB Smell Catalog